scalabli/quo/docs/commands.rst

 Commands and Groups
 ===================

-.. currentmodule:: click
+.. currentmodule:: quo

-The most important feature of Click is the concept of arbitrarily nesting command line utilities.
+The most important feature of quo is the concept of arbitrarily nesting command line utilities.
 This is implemented through the :class:`Command` and :class:`Group` (actually :class:`MultiCommand`).